-This measure would make major changes in the state's tax system.
+This measure would make major changes in the state and local tax system.
 Some of these proposals would generate significant behavioral and economic responses from taxpayers.
 For example, a wealth tax of the magnitude imposed by the measure would result in a significant decline in state wealth in the short term.
-Such a development would depress economic activity and revenues to the state and local governments.
+Such a development would depress economic activity and associated revenues to the state and local governments.
 Given factors such as this, the fiscal estimates provided below are subject to considerable uncertainty.

-State Revenues
+State and Local Revenues

-One-Time Revenue Increases.
+One-Time Revenue Increase.
 The measure would result in a one-time increase in state revenues (realized in 2007-08 and 2008-09) as a result of the establishment of the wealth tax.
-The increase could be in excess of \$100 billion.
+The increase could be as much as \$200 billion.

 Ongoing Revenue Impact.
-The increase in the top PIT rate, the elimination or restriction of various TEPs, and certain other changes to the state's tax system would together result in additional combined revenues in the range of \$10 billion to \$20 billion dollars annually.
+The increase in the top PIT rate, the elimination or restriction of various TEPs, and certain other changes to the state's tax system would together result in additional combined revenues in the low tens of billions of dollars annually.
 Offsetting these additional revenues would be reductions associated with various TEP provisions and the CT rate reduction.
 The largest of these reductions involve the proposed teacher tax credit, health insurance tax credit, and CT rate reduction.
 These and other provisions would reduce state revenues (or result in increased expenditures in the case of refundable credits in excess of tax liabilities) in the low tens of billions of dollars annually.
-The net impact of all of the ongoing revenue provisions would be annual revenue decreases potentially in excess of \$10 billion annually.
+The net impact of all of the ongoing revenue increases would be roughly equal to the amount of the revenue decreases.